zilehuda/sendcloud-rssfeed/readme.md

 ## Areas for Improvement
 ### Backend
 - Ensure that the application is free from typing errors.
-Currently, there are 25 remaining `mypy` errors that need to be resolved.
+Currently, there are few remaining `mypy` errors that need to be resolved.
 - To optimize performance, utilize the asynchronous query mechanism in SQLAlchemy and incorporate more asynchronous operations throughout the application.

 ### Testing
 - Increase test coverage by adding more unit tests and integration tests.
 Specially for services, repositories, and tasks.

-# Assumptions
+## Assumptions
 - When a user follows a feed and performs a force-refresh, the changes will be reflected for all other users who are also following the same feed.
 - If a feed is currently on a back-off mechanism and a user attempts to force-refresh, the force-refresh will be allowed only after the back-off mechanism has completed.
 - Every 5 minutes, a 'refresh_feeds' task is scheduled,
 which in turn spawns 'refresh_feed' Celery tasks to individually refresh each feed.
--
+- Still using sqlite for the tests.

 ## Database ERD
 ![Database ERD](./Documentations/assets/rss-feed-service-erd.png)